eduardogspereira/docs_test/docs/source/index.rst

 Welcome to the Truffala User's Guide!
 =================================

-This guide was built to help you with the first steps on Truffala Plataform.

-**This guide intended to be a quick but comprehensive guide to the platform** and how it can help your daily tasks.
+**This guide is intended to be a quick but comprehensive guide to the platform** and how it can help your daily work.

 .. note::
 	In case you need support, please `contact us <http://geosynergy.com.au/contact-us.html>`_ .